Academic Catalog

 Description

 The student will develop a set of core skills essential to financial statement analysis.
-It will cover strategic ratio analysis, cash flow analysis, forecasting, proforma financial statements, and firm valuation using discounted cash flow and residual income techniques.
+The course covers strategic ratio analysis, cash flow analysis, forecasting, proforma financial statements, and firm valuation using discounted cash flow and residual income techniques.
 The course emphasizes the practical application of the material using a combination of lecture and hands-on examples.

 Course Objectives